bloominstituteoftechnology/ios-reading-list/README.md

 This custom cell will follow the delegate pattern in order to let the table view controller know that the user just tapped the checkbox button indicating they have or haven't read a book.

 4. Create a new Swift file called "BookTableViewCellDelegate.swift", and create a protocol with the same name (minus the ".swift", of course).
-5. Add a function called `func toggleHasBeenRead(for cell: BookTableViewCell)`
+5. Add a function called `func toggleHasBeenRead(for cell: BookTableViewCell)` to your `ReadingListTableViewController.swift`
 6. Back in the `BookTableViewCell` class, add a `weak var delegate: BookTableViewCellDelegate?` variable.
 7. Call the `delegate` property's `toggleHasBeenRead(for cell: ...)` function in the action of the button.